rummelsworth/morrowind-stuff/README.md

 ## Middle game

-- Daedric shrine north of Indoranyon, good sport for grinding daedra at the entrance.
+- Daedric shrine north of Indoranyon, good spot for grinding daedra at the entrance.
 Mark here, then DI to Sadrith Mora, then recall back.
 - Once you have the custom Ring of Open (or less likely an Ekash scroll), go to Tel Fyr with some Levitate potions and get the CotSH.